 Another example of the prosecution stacking the deck and using anti-male propaganda to win convictions.
 Below are images posted by the Coast Guard’s “expert” to prove that all men are rapists and the images posted below teach men that raping women is okay.

-Our client, a Coast Guard mechanic, was charged with raping and sexually assaulting a female Seaman in February 2015.
-He was also charged with sexually assaulting her in October 2014.
+Our client, a Coast Guard mechanic, was charged with raping and sexually assaulting a female Seaman.
+He was also charged with sexually assaulting her.
 In addition, he was charged with entering her bathroom while she showered and pouring a cup of cold water on her (assault) and trying to view her.
-She accused him in October 2015 when she learned that she was facing a discharge for misconduct.
+She accused him after she learned that she was facing a discharge for misconduct.
 We were not hired until after he was charged.

 CGIS searched across the USA to find women to say that he was a predator.
 They interviewed over 14 women, including his past girlfriends, asking about his sexual predisposition and telling them that he is a sex offender.
 They found one woman to say that 6-8 years ago, our client rolled over and flopped his arm on her side while they shared a bed after a night of drinking.
 The woman said that it was NOT sexual and he NEVER touched her in a sexual way.
 The prosecutors added this witness to their witness list and argued that it was a sexual assault, regardless of what the woman thought.